 Disadvantages of using Tor

 Tor is a powerful and anonymous network, but it has some limitations which can’t be ignored.

 - The message before the transmission has to go through three or more widely spread servers and get encrypted and decrypted for at least three times which results in slow speed.

 - Tor operated by a bunch of volunteers so there’s no built-in source to pay for the maintenance and up-gradation of the network.
-Some server on the network are old and have a bad internet connection.
+Some servers on the network are old and have a bad internet connection.

 - Tor is maintained on the Android device and presently Tor browser isn’t available for iOS that means it is not compatible with iPhone and iPad.